sporto/elm-tutorial/signals/introduction.md

 ### Exercise

-Try combining the basic mouse x example above with `doubleSignal` so you see the current `x` multiplied by 2 as you move.
+Try combining the basic mouse `x` coordinate example above with `doubleSignal` so you see the current `x` multiplied by 2 as you move your mouse.